 Claire Williams, chief people and operations officer at Ciphr, says: “Ciphr’s latest research provides some interesting, yet worrying, insights into the high levels of work-related stress that exist across all job roles.

-“One finding that stands out for me is how one in nine employees – that’s millions of people in the UK – feel stressed every single day.
+“One finding that stands out for me is how one in nine people – that’s millions of employees in the UK – feel stressed every single day.
 Work is not necessarily always the cause, granted, but it can be a significant contributor.
 If 11% of your workforce – likely more – is stressed daily, then it is going to have a big impact on their home lives and their work lives.
 So, employers need to be mindful of the role they can play in helping to relieve an individual’s stress and anxiety.

 “Unrealistic workloads and time pressures, overbearing bosses, unsupportive colleagues, and toxic workplace cultures, can all trigger stress.
 This can interfere with people’s focus and productivity, and negatively affect our happiness and job satisfaction.
 It can also lead to higher staff turnover and absenteeism.